 Hiking the Grand Canyon

-The South Rim of the Grand Canyon is possibly the most iconic hiking destination in the world.
-There are a variety of opportunities for day hikes, or with advance planning, overnight hikes into the canyon.
-The three most popular trails are the South Kaibab Trail, the Hermits Rest Route, and the infamous Bright Angel Trail.
+The South Rim of the Grand Canyon is one of the most iconic hiking destinations in the world.
+There are many options for day hikes—or, with advance planning, overnight treks into the canyon.
+Popular hikes include the South Kaibab Trail, the Hermits Rest Route, and the infamous Bright Angel Trail.

 The Bright Angel Trail and South Kaibab Trail head down into the canyon.
 Be aware that temperatures can vary by as much at 50 degrees or more between the rim and the bottom.
-Hiking back up is much more strenuous than hiking down, so be prepared to take twice as long climbing as it takes to get down.
-Also bring plenty of water, as there is nowhere to get water along the trail.
+The hike back up is strenuous, so be prepared to take twice as long to climb as it took you to hike down.
+Also bring plenty of water, as there is nowhere to fill up along the trail.

-A variety of lodges on the South Rim vary in cost and amenities.
+Sleeping accommodations on the South Rim vary in cost and amenities from simple campsites to well-appointed lodges.
 Plan ahead, as rooms book up in advance.
-There are also a number of options for meals, shopping, and gear.
-The Park Service offers ranger-led hikes, talks, and exhibits for those interested in the educational aspects of the canyon.
+There are also plenty of options for meals, gear, and shopping.
+The Park Service offers ranger-led hikes, talks, and exhibits for those interested in learning more about the canyon.